 - Violate any laws

-For example, a premarital agreement cannot adversely affect any child's right to child support.
-Likewise, though parties can waive maintenance or contract to specific terms regarding spousal support, courts are not bound to follow such provisions if determined to be unconscionable at the time of divorce.
+For example, a prenuptial agreement cannot adversely affect any child’s right to child support.
+Likewise, though parties can waive maintenance or contract to specific terms regarding spousal support, courts are not bound to follow such provisions if it is determined to be unconscionable at the time of divorce.

 Although they make some people uncomfortable, premarital agreements can be an effective way to protect your assets in case of divorce.
 It is important for both partners to consult with their own attorneys before finalizing a premarital agreement.
-Our Denver firm's experienced premarital agreement lawyers can help draft, challenge or enforce a premarital agreement.
+Our law firm’s experienced prenuptial agreement lawyers can help draft, challenge, or enforce a premarital agreement.
 Contact us online or call our legal team at (303) 781-0322 to enlist our top-notch legal services.